smart-data-models/dataModel.Building/BuildingOperation/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateFinished`: The actual end date for the operation.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateStarted`: The actual start date for the operation.  - `description`: A description of this item  - `endDate`: The planned end date for the operation.  - `id`:   - `name`: The name of this item.  - `operationSequence`:   - `operationType`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refBuilding`:   - `refOperator`:   - `refRelatedBuildingOperation`: Relationship.   - `result`: Result of the building operation  - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startDate`: The planned start date for the operation.  - `status`:   - `type`: It has to be BuildingOperation
+This will usually be allocated by the storage platform.  - `dateStarted`: The actual start date for the operation.  - `description`: A description of this item  - `endDate`: The planned end date for the operation.  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `operationSequence`: Id of the sequence of the operation when available  - `operationType`: Type of the operation on the building  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refBuilding`: Building reference where the operation is performed.  - `refOperator`: Reference to the Operator doing the operation on the building.  - `refRelatedBuildingOperation`: Reference to other building operations when in sequence  - `refRelatedDeviceOperation`: Devices related to the current operation.
+A list of references to an entity of type Device.  - `result`: Result of the building operation.
+Enum:'ok, aborted'  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startDate`: The planned start date for the operation.  - `status`: Status of the operation.
+Enum:'cancelled, finished, ongoing, planned, scheduled'   - `type`: It has to be BuildingOperation
 Required properties
 - `endDate`  - `id`  - `refBuilding`  - `startDate`  - `type`
 This entity contains a harmonised description of a generic operation (related to smart buildings) applied to the referenced building.
 The building operation contains dynamic data reported by, or associated with a building or operations applicable to the building.
 This entity is associated with the vertical segments of smart homes, smart cities, industry and related IoT applications.
 This data model has been partially developed in cooperation with mobile operators and the [GSMA](https://www.gsma.com/iot/iot-big-data/), compared to GSMA data model the following changes are introduced - `refRelatedDeviceOperation` replaces `refRelatedOperation`